Google says 'no' to payday lender ads

-Google, a unit of Alphabet Inc, said it would ban advertisements for payday loans as these "deceptive or harmful financial products" take advantage of vulnerable customers.
+Google, a unit of Alphabet Inc (GOOGL.O), said it would ban advertisements for payday loans as these "deceptive or harmful financial products" take advantage of vulnerable customers.

 Payday lenders, which offer small loans at high interest rates that have to be repaid in a short period of time, have come under criticism as borrowers often fail to pay the loans or tend to refinance them, increasing their debt.

-Shares in online lender Enova International Inc fell 6.2 percent on Wednesday, while the World Acceptance Corp was down 3 percent.
+Shares in online lender Enova International Inc (ENVA.N) fell 6.2 percent on Wednesday, while the World Acceptance Corp (WRLD.O) was down 3 percent.

 "It's disappointing that a site created to help give users full access to information is making arbitrary choices on the advertisements users are allowed to see from legal businesses," Kirk Chartier, Enova's chief marketing officer, said in a statement.